etlegacy/etlegacy/README.md

 If compilation of bundled libraries is aborted for any reason, you will probably need to clean libs/ directory and start over.
 This can be done by executing `git clean -df && git reset --hard HEAD` inside libs/ directory.

+### Mac OS X

+* Building and Installation

+In Terminal, run:

+    $ ./easybuild.sh
+    $ cd build && make install && cd ../

+This will put an 'etlegacy' folder into your user folder.

+In the legacy mod folder, the cgame_mac and ui_mac files are redundant since they're in the etl_bin.pk3 and will be extracted at runtime, so you can delete those.
+The client is named etl.app (and can safely be renamed), while the dedicated server is just a command-line binary named "etded".

 LICENSE
 =======